pgorman/dangerjaunt/minirules.md

 #### 2. Detect Magic ####

-The caster senses enchantments on places, people, or things.
+The magic-user senses enchantments on places, people, or things.
 This reveals any magic items secreted nearby.
 Range: 6''; duration: 20 minutes.